 Peter’s troubles began at the Garden of Gethsemani.
 When Jesus was arrested, he and all the other Apostles fled, as Jesus predicted.
-But it was not long enough Peter and another Apostle recovered their courage; followed after the detachment which was leading Jesus a prisoner to the palace of the high priest.
-The record of what happened then is somewhat confusing; but if we’ll follow the John’s Gospel we learn that Peter was able to get into the open courtyard where the trial took place, brought in by a servant girl on duty there:
+But it was not long enough that Peter and another Apostle recovered their courage; followed by the detachment which was leading Jesus a prisoner to the palace of the high priest.
+The record of what happened then is somewhat confusing, but if we follow the John’s Gospel, we learn that Peter was able to get into the open courtyard where the trial took place, brought in by a servant girl on duty there:

 “You are not one of this man’s disciples too, are you?”.
 She asked Peter.
 “I am not.”
 He replied.

-In the middle of the courtyard, a group of servants and retainers gathered around a fire.
-In April the days are usually warm in Jerusalem but at night it could be quite chilly.
-Peter evidently thought that his best course was to assume an air of nonchalance and to mingle with the servants as if he were one of them.
-But the servant girl was not to be placated.
-She could see without difficulty that he was a Galilean and in all probability a fisherman, and so a likely disciple of Jesus.
+A group of servants and retainers gathered around a fire in the middle of the courtyard.
+In April, the days are usually warm in Jerusalem, but at night it could be pretty chilly.
+Peter thought that his best course was to assume an air of nonchalance and to mingle with the servants as if he were one of them.
+But the servant girl was not to be appeased.
+She could see without difficulty that he was a Galilean and in all probability, a fisherman and so a likely disciple of Jesus.

 Peter’s Second and Third Denials

-But the servant girl was not to be placated.
-This time, instead of questioning Peter she accused him directly this time: “This fellow is one of them”.
+But the servant girl was not to be appeased.
+This time, instead of questioning Peter, she accused him directly this time: “This fellow is one of them.”
 Again Peter denied it.
 He lacked the moral courage to stand up to the maidservant and declare openly that he was a disciple of Jesus.
 Some of the men who had joined the group made the same accusations, but Peter repeated his denials: “I do not know this man you are talking about.”
 (Mark 14:71)

-In this case, Peter the favored Apostle and friend of Jesus is not a disciple of his and, in fact, does not know “this man”.
-Immediately the rooster crowed a second time, this time the sound got through to Peter’s mind.
+In this case, Peter the favored Apostle and friend of Jesus is not a disciple of his and, in fact, does not know “this man.”
+Immediately the rooster crowed a second time.
+This time the sound got through to Peter’s mind.
 He recalled Jesus’ prophecy.
 Almost simultaneously occurred one of the most beautiful incidents narrated in the Gospels.
-Just at that moment, Jesus was being led across the courtyard to prison.
+At that moment, Jesus was being led across the courtyard to prison.
 Jesus was looking at Peter directly.
 Peter must have realized the full malice of what he had done and was overwhelmed with shame and sorrow.